-And I’m totally impressed that he and he wife took it upon themselves to learn the ins and outs of real estate investing, in order to turn it into a profitable side business.
+And I’m impressed that he and his wife took it upon themselves to learn the ins and outs of real estate investing to turn it into a profitable side business.

-Real estate wholesaling isn’t exactly for the faint of heart, and appears to require quick thinking and an even faster turnaround.
-But they were able to make good money and were successful together as a family. #TeamworkMakesTheDreamWork
+Real estate wholesaling isn’t exactly for the faint of heart and appears to require quick thinking and an even faster turnaround.
+But they could make good money and were successful together as a family. #TeamworkMakesTheDreamWork

 Here are some takeaways I jotted down from Andrew’s interview:

-- Tackling the most difficult projects will very often result in a greater sense of accomplishment, plus help you grow as a person.
+- Tackling the most challenging projects will often result in a greater sense of accomplishment and help you grow as a person.

-- Sometimes you need to spend money, in order to make money.
-(But only if you actually have the money to spend, and won’t suffer dire consequences if the business deal goes south).
+- Sometimes you need to spend money, to make money.
+(But only if you have the money to spend and won’t suffer dire consequences if the business deal goes south).